kdmukai/microdev/README.md

 The MyModelChangeLog class is a trivial implementation class for the abstract ChangeLog base class.

-Now in your client code you can activate ChangeLoggerMixin logging with two simple calls:
+Now in your client code you can activate ChangeLoggerMixin logging with two simple calls: track_changes() and log_changes():

 ```python
 def do_something(request):